 The objective of this module is to introduce and familiarize students with the current debates, trends and analytical frameworks pertaining how gender is socially constructed in different cultural zones.
 Through lectures, group discussions and reflecting upon cultural cases, students will familiarize themselves with the current trends and the different sides of ongoing cultural and political debates that shape cultural practices, policies and discourses.
 The module will zoom-in on topics such as: cultural identity; the social construction of gender; gender fluidity and its backlash; gender and human rights; multiculturalism as a perceived threat in plural societies, among others.
 Students will be provided with opportunities for reflection and to ultimately develop informed opinions concerning topics that are continue to define some of the most contested cultural debates of contemporary societies.
+Furthermore, participants will engage their ideas in "hands on" projects aimed at moving the needle from mere reflection by conducting "action-research" that will inform the outcomes of their course projects.

-- use their disciplinary factual and methodological knowledge to reflect on interdisciplinary questions by comparing approaches from various disciplines; - summarize and evaluate the current cultural, political and legal debates concerning the social construction of gender in contemporary societies; - reflect and develop informed opinions concerning the current debates and trends that are shaping ideas of whether multiculturalism ideals are realistic in pluralist western societies, or whether multiculturalism is a failed project; - identify, explain and evaluate the role that societal forces, such as religion, socio-economic, political and migratory factors play in the construction of gendered structures in contemporary societies - develop a well-informed perspective concerning the interplay of science and culture in the debates around gender fluidity. - deconstruct and reflect on the intersectionality between populist/nationalist discourses and gender discrimination - reflect and propose societal strategies and initiatives that attempt to answer the big questions presented in this module regarding gendered and cross-culturally-based inequalities.
+- use their disciplinary factual and methodological knowledge to reflect on interdisciplinary questions by comparing approaches from various disciplines; - summarize and evaluate the current cultural, political and legal debates concerning the social construction of gender in contemporary societies; - reflect and develop informed opinions concerning the current debates and trends that are shaping ideas of whether multiculturalism ideals are realistic in pluralist western societies, or whether multiculturalism is a failed project; - identify, explain and evaluate the role that societal forces, such as religion, socio-economic, political and migratory factors play in the construction of gendered structures in contemporary societies; - develop a well-informed perspective concerning the interplay of science and culture in the debates around gender fluidity; - deconstruct and reflect on the intersectionality between populist/nationalist discourses and gender discrimination; - reflect and propose societal strategies and initiatives that attempt to answer the big questions presented in this module regarding gendered and cross-culturally-based inequalities; - complete a self-designed project, collect and distill information from an "action-research" perspective; summarizing the process in a suitable reporting format; - consider the application of an algorithm for group formation (not mandatory); - overcome general teamwork problems in order to perform well-organized project work.